3rd trimester pregnancy: What to expect

 Try to remain positive as you look forward to the end of your pregnancy.
 Soon you'll hold your baby in your arms!
 Here's what to expect in the meantime.

-As your baby grows, his or her movements will become more obvious.
+As your pregnancy progresses, your baby's movements will become more obvious.
 These exciting sensations are often accompanied by increasing discomfort and other signs and symptoms, including:

 - Braxton Hicks contractions.
 You might feel these mild, irregular contractions as a slight tightness in your abdomen.
 They're more likely to occur in the afternoon or evening, after physical activity or after sex.
 These contractions also tend to occur more often and become stronger as you approach your due date.
 Contact your health care provider if the contractions become regular and steadily increase in strength.

 - Backaches.
 Pregnancy hormones relax the connective tissue that holds your bones in place, especially in the pelvic area.
-These changes can be tough on your back, and often result in discomfort during the third trimester.
+These changes can be tough on your back, and often result in discomfort during the third trimester of pregnancy.
 When you sit, choose chairs with good back support.
 Get regular exercise.
 Wear low-heeled — but not flat — shoes with good arch support.
 If you have severe or persistent pain, contact your health care provider.

 - Shortness of breath.
 You might get winded easily.
 Practice good posture to give your lungs more room to expand.

 - Heartburn.
-Pregnancy hormones relaxing the valve between your stomach and esophagus can allow stomach acid to reflux into your esophagus, causing heartburn.
-To prevent heartburn, eat small, frequent meals and avoid fried foods, citrus fruits, chocolate, and spicy or fried foods.
+Pregnancy hormones relax the valve between your stomach and esophagus.
+This can allow stomach acid to reflux into your esophagus and cause heartburn.
+To prevent heartburn, eat small, frequent meals.
+Also, avoid fried foods, citrus fruits, chocolate, and spicy or fried foods.